 When To Go

 The "high season" for travel in Greece runs from the middle of June through August.
-Things get awfully busy and crowded, and this could be an unpleasant time to visit.
+Things get busy, hotels and ferries fill up, so plan ahead for a visit during that time.

 Planning Your Trip